Monti needs EU success to win Italians back

 Riding a tide of popular discontent with the effects of the euro crisis, and to revive his political fortunes, Berlusconi has floated the idea of Italy returning to the lira twice in the past three weeks.

-Monti and Hollande have each said they want more flexibility on deficit targets, with extra spending on public works or other pro-growth measures the European Commission could judge favorably.
+Monti and Hollande have each said they want more flexibility on deficit targets, with extra spending on public works or other pro-growth measures the European Commission could judge favourably.

 "Monti doesn't need much, but he needs to come back from the EU summit with enough to tell voters that they won't have to make further sacrifices," said Maurizio Pessato, vice chairman of SWG polling company.